CFA Work Experience Requirements Before & After the Exam

-It all starts already with CFA Program entrance criteria that include both work experience and education requirements.
+It all starts already with CFA Program entrance criteria that involve both work experience and education requirements.

 Then, for those who pass all 3 levels of their CFA exam, many requirements are set out before becoming a CFA charterholder gets possible.
 These again involve work experience.